ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Mobile trading apps

 FP Markets delivers a good variety of mobile apps for forex and CFD traders.
 Its proprietary app has a nice layout for a new mobile app but lacks the advanced features that I’ve come to expect from the best brokers in this industry.
-Thankfully, Metatrader and cTrader platform suites are available as reliable alteranatives.
+Thankfully, MetaTrader and cTrader platform suites are available as reliable alternatives.

-Apps overview: FP Markets offers four mobile trading apps: the popular MetaTrader platform suite developed by MetaQuotes software corporation, the cTrading platform suite developed by Spotware Systems, and the Iress trading platform, as well as its proprietary FP Markets mobile software.
+Apps overview: FP Markets offers four mobile trading apps: the popular MetaTrader platform suite developed by MetaQuotes, the cTrading platform suite developed by Spotware Systems, the Iress trading platform, and finally, its proprietary FP Markets mobile software.

-Ease of use: As Iress is mostly optimized for share trading – not forex – I focused on FP Markets' MetaTrader offering and the FX Markets proprietary app for this review.
+As Iress is mostly optimized for share trading — not forex — I focused on FP Markets' MetaTrader offering and the FP Markets proprietary app for this review.

 Trading tools: FP Markets mobile app lacks any substantial trading tools.
 There is a favorites watchlist, and several other predefined asset class lists – but that’s it.
 You won’t find any integrated research or streaming news headlines.